Skip to main content

 Passing values

-Interactions between flows can be leveraged to build big and complex processes from small an maintainable elements.
+Interactions between flows can be leveraged to build large and complex processes from small and maintainable elements.

-Let's observe how you can break up a process into parts.
-Note that we are passing values between flows multiple times, and one flow's result influences what the other flow does.
+Let’s look at how you can break a process into parts.
+Note that we pass values between flows multiple times, and one flow’s result influences what the other flow does.

 Flow 1 - Main Process